 4. Fishkill Farms

 I am personally attached to this farm, located just over an hour’s drive from Manhattan—my grandparents used to live just down the road from it when it was owned by former Manhattan District Attorney Robert Morgenthau, and I spent much of my childhood playing in its hayfields and eating cinnamon doughnuts with apple cider purchased at its farm stand.
 Today’s iteration is run by Joshua Morgenthau, and it’s much like it was when I was a child, focusing on sustainable farming and offering apple and pumpkin picking to visitors in the fall months.
 This year, advanced reservations are required for pick-your-own.

 5. Apple Ridge Orchards

 101 Jessup Road, Warwick, NY

 This Warwick farm, which takes about two hours to get to from Manhattan by car, has a gorgeous pick-your-own pumpkin patch, in addition to a slew of apple trees (they say they’ve got up to 20 varieties of apple) and peach trees in the summer.
-Admission to the farm is free, though apples run about $29 per half-bushel; a visit to the pumpkin patch runs $10, but the price includes one pumpkin of any size.
+Admission to the farm is $3, and includes parking and access to the apple orchard, petting zoo, play area, and farm stand.
+Apples run about $$34 per half-bushel; a pumpkin of any size costs $13.
 The orchards also have hayrides and a corn maze, farm animals you can feed and pet, honey bee hives, and a farm stand where you can purchase cider and apple-themed desserts.

 6. Jenkins-Lueken Orchards